FRANÇAIS

 Phased array inspection of large size forged steel parts

-Dupont-Marillia, Frederic, Jahazi, Mohammad et Bélanger, Pierre.
+Dupont-Marillia, Frederic, Jahazi, Mohammad and Bélanger, Pierre.
 2018. « Phased array inspection of large size forged steel parts ».
 In 44th Annual Review of Progress in Quantitative Nondestructive Evaluation (QNDE 2017) (Provo, UT, USA, July 16-21, 2017) Coll. « AIP Conference Proceedings », vol. 1949.
 American Institute of Physics.

 Compte des citations dans Scopus : 2.